Velfarre

-Velfarre (ヴェルファーレ, Verufāre) was a disco located in the Roppongi district of Tokyo, Japan.
-Velfarre was the self-professed "largest disco in Asia" with a capacity of 1,500 people, with three floors above ground and three floors below; owned by Tetsuya Komuro and Avex Trax.
-Velfarre was known for Trance, Eurobeat, Techno, Para Para, and Disco related events.
+Velfarre (ヴェルファーレ, Verufāre) was a dance club located in the Roppongi district of Tokyo, Japan.
+Velfarre was the self-professed "largest disco in Asia" with a capacity of 1,500 people, with three floors above ground and three floors below; the club was owned by Tetsuya Komuro and Avex Trax.
+Velfarre was known for trance, Eurobeat, techno, Para Para, and disco related events.
 Velfarre held concerts for Avex Trax artists, and was able to be rented for private events.
+Masahiro Origuchi, the club's founder, stated that Velfarre was a combination of the brand names Versace, Ferrari, and Armani.

 Influence

 Velfarre played a significant role in the Para Para scene.
-In 1998, velfarre hosted its first Para Para event called SEF HYPER; SEF being an acronym for Super Euro Flash.
-The weekly Para Para event at velfarre underwent two name changes over the years, first changing to: SEF MACH! (from the 3rd Para Para boom); and ending with SEF GOLD.
+In 1998, Velfarre hosted its first Para Para event called SEF HYPER, SEF being an acronym for Super Euro Flash.
+The weekly Para Para event at Velfarre underwent two name changes over the years, first changing to SEF MACH! (from the 3rd Para Para boom) and later SEF GOLD.

 Hi-NRG Attack Studios produced several Eurobeat songs dedicated to Velfarre, including: